DataScienceUB/PFM/README.md

 ### Master’s Project Report

++ Every student have to submit an individual report.
 + Use the latex report template available in this repository.
 + The report should contain 50 pages for a teamwork project and 30 pages for an individual project.
 + The report should contain a link to the project Github repository.